 United Negro College Fund

 This link provides a list of some of the scholarship available from the UNCF.

 The Watson-Brown Foundation Inc. awards $3,000 and $5,000 renewable scholarships to high school seniors and current college undergraduates.
 To be eligible, students must be from Burke, Columbia, Elbert, Glascock, Hart, Jefferson, Lincoln, McDuffie, Richmond, Taliaferro, Warren or Wilkes counties in Georgia or Aiken, Abbeville, Edgefield, Greenville, McCormick or Spartanburg counties in South Carolina and plan to attend any four-year, accredited college in the country.

 Center for Scholarship Administration

 Complete the brief questionnaire, and Scholarship Search will find potential opportunities from their database of more than 2,300 sources of college funding, totaling nearly $3 billion in available aid!

 Large database of 375,000 scholarships

-One of the largest free online scholarship databases with over 1.6 million listed scholarships available.
+One of the largest free online scholarship databases, with more than 1.6 million listed scholarships available